Marine Animal Entanglement Response

 * The Center for Coastal Studies is federally-authorized to perform large whale disentanglement under the authority of Scientific Research and Enhancement Permit Number 18786, issued by the National Marine Fisheries Service and United States Fish and Wildlife Service under the authority of the Marine Mammal Protection Act.

 CCS disentanglement work is supported by a grant from the National Marine Fisheries Service (NMFS) and the Massachusetts Division of Marine Fisheries (MA-DMF), and the Massachusetts Environmental Trust.
-Support for the Marine Animal Response Team also comes from the Grace W. Allsop Foundation, DJ & T Foundation, Max and Victoria Dreyfus Foundation, Mary P. Dolciani Halloran Foundation, Hermann Foundation, Island Foundation, MALLRD Foundation, Pegasus Foundation, Towle Ocean Conservation Foundation, Alexandra Rose Tozzi Memorial Foundation, G. Unger Vetlesen Foundation, and contributions from CCS members.
-All disentanglement activities are conducted under a federal permit authorized by NOAA.
+Support for the MAER team also comes from the Grace W. Allsop Foundation, DJ & T Foundation, Max and Victoria Dreyfus Foundation, Mary P. Dolciani Halloran Foundation, Hermann Foundation, Island Foundation, MALLRD Foundation, Pegasus Foundation, Towle Ocean Conservation Foundation, Alexandra Rose Tozzi Memorial Foundation, G. Unger Vetlesen Foundation, and contributions from CCS members.

 The narrative accounts and images depicted at this site are intended for educational purposes only.
 Mariners are urged to report sightings of entangled whales and sea turtles to the Coast Guard immediately and stand by the animal at a safe and legal distance.
 Attempts to disentangle any marine mammal without proper training and authority may be subject to prosecution and may result in injury to both animals and humans.